datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    "installed dataset" and "cloned dataset" interchangeably.

-To summarize what you learned in this section, write a note on how to clone a dataset using a path as a source on a common file system.
+To summarize what you learned in this section, write a note on how to install a dataset using a path as a source on a common file system.

 Write this note in "your own" (the original) ``DataLad-101`` dataset, though!